nihbaku/c_programming_a_modern_approach/chapter_7/notes.md

 ## Reading and writing Chars
 - When reading characters whitespace is also read by scanf if not specified in the formatting string.
 - Be careful when mixing getchar() and scanf() since scanf() will leave behing characters which it peaks, but not read will leave behing characters which it peaks, but not read!

+## Type conversion
+- Types get converted to the same type when compared or used for calculations.
+This can be a problem when comparing an unsigned int with an int of the same size, because the unsigned might be bigger during comparison, since it gets shifted.
+- The casting operator, e.g. `(int) i` has a very high precedence, since it is a unary operator.

+## Type definitions